CCI-Tools/cate/docs/source/user_manual/um_setup.rst

 In this case, please follow the instructions given in the `Cate README <https://github.com/CCI-Tools/cate/blob/master/README.md>`_ on GitHub.

-After building and installing the Cate Python package from sources you can build an run Cate Desktop from sources by following the instructions given in the `Cate Desktop README <https://github.com/CCI-Tools/cate-desktop/blob/master/README.md>`_ on GitHub.
+After building and installing the Cate Python package from sources you can build and run Cate Desktop from sources by following the instructions given in the `Cate Desktop README <https://github.com/CCI-Tools/cate-desktop/blob/master/README.md>`_ on GitHub.